Moore's Lodge (18CH777)

 Hussey probably entertained members of the local indigenous groups at Moore's Lodge.
 In 1681,

-he reported that, during a raid on his property, a group "fforeign Indians" "did robb me of
+he reported that, during a raid on his property, a group of "fforeign Indians" "did robb me of

 Linnen, Blanketts, and weareing clothes and Rings to the value of Thirty pounds sterling they